Skip to main content

 Priority Claims and Security Rights

-The Aircraft Mortgage Act (211/1928) prioritizes claims, such as:
+The Aircraft Mortgage Act (211/1928) establishes a priority order for certain claims, including:

 1. Claims secured by a creditor’s right of retention.